5 Unique and Tasty dishes to try in Europe

 2. Fast Food in Amsterdam, Netherlands

-While in Amsterdam we visited one fast food establishment on the Damrak that has been on TV several times called FEBO.
-This place has a counter that offers hamburgers, fries and drinks, but the main attraction is the food being displayed at the automats.
-The mechanism is simple, money is inserted in the machine and you get to pick items such as krokets, burguers and all kind of snacks filled with a creamy and cheesy content.
+While in Amsterdam we visited one fast-food establishment on the Damrak that has been on TV several times called FEBO.
+This place has a counter that offers hamburgers, fries, and drinks, but the main attraction is the food being displayed at the automats.
+The mechanism is simple, money is inserted into the machine and you get to pick items such as krokets, burguers, and all kinds of snacks filled with a creamy and cheesy content.
 The fun part comes when you get to pick a kroket with a mysterious filling, so it is like blind tasting it.
 I know these snacks are not for all, yet my husband and I came back a couple of times to try different items.
-At times we were confused with the flavors, but for some strange reason we couldn’t stop eating them.
+At times we were confused by the flavors, but for some strange reason, we couldn’t stop eating them.